damc/detecting-hallucinations/tests/results.md

 Bucket - this is the bucket of probabilities that the given answer is correct (not a hallucination).

 Average - this is the percentage (divided by 100) of the answers that were correct in the given bucket.
+Ideally, it should be in the middle of the probability bucket (for example. it should be 0.25 for 0.2-0.3 bucket).

 Samples - the number of samples in which the algorithm has decided probability that falls to the given bucket.